 Feline Upper Respiratory Infections:

-The upper respiratory infections sometimes result in frequent eye discharge in cats.
+Upper respiratory infections sometimes result in frequent eye discharge in cats.
 The infections include contagious respiratory disease, feline calicivirus, bacteria, protozoa, rhinotracheitis (herpesvirus), or pneumonitis.
 The symptoms can be severe or mild and may include pus-like and sticky eye discharge.

 Pink Eye (Conjunctivitis):

 Your cat may have an inflammation of the light pink lining in her eyes because of conjunctivitis.
-This may lead to swelling or your cat’s eye may have pink lining around it.
+This may lead to swelling or your cat’s eye may have a pink lining around it.
 Moreover, conjunctivitis may feel light sensitivity, thick mucus, teary, or clear mucus eye discharge.
 Your cat may suffer fever, breathing problems, and diarrhea along with conjunctivitis.

 The cat-eye may suffer severe internal structures’ inflammation, cancer, trauma, infections, or immune problems.
 The uveitis may also result in serious painful inflammation of uveitis.

 Your cat may suffer eye discharge if she has blocked tear ducts, viral conjunctivitis, overproduction of tears, and allergies.
 All of these diseases may lead to abnormal tearing.